Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-iframe.md

 ### 3) Token endpoint and tokens

-When the iframe flow has finished an auth_token will be communicated back via the cross-document messaging which can be used in the standard way to exchange for tokens via the Token endpoint.
+When the iframe flow has finished an auth_token will be communicated back via the cross-document messaging which can be used in the standard way to exchange for tokens via the Signaturgruppen Broker token endpoint.

 ## Example flow for PP